A Simple Guide to Conservatory Styles

 How to Choose the Material for Your Conservatory Design

 In addition to conservatory styles, you also have a range of options when it comes to the material of your conservatory.
 You can opt for double glazed conservatory designs with frames made out of timber, uPVC or aluminium.

 Timber conservatory styles are the most attractive and give you great thermal performance.
 However ,these profiles require regular and intensive maintenance.
 On the other hand, uPVC conservatory designs give you the same look if you choose a woodgrain finish but will not require as much care.

 Aluminium conservatory styles are sleeker with slimmer profiles.
 While aluminium was not considered a good material for an insulated room, modern innovations have resulted in thermally-efficient aluminium conservatory designs.

 Similarly, your conservatory design may also depend on the roof material.
 You can get glass roofs with speciality glass to reduce dirt, solar heat, noise and more.
 Alternatively, you can opt for solid or tiled roofs with roof lanterns for added light.

 If you’ve seen a conservatory style that you think would be an excellent fit for your Newcastle home, then don’t hesitate to get in touch.
 You can call our team on 01914 661 666 or you can fill out our online contact form and we shall get back to you.

-If you already know what conservatory style you want, then why not fill out our online quoting engine?
-This will give you a bespoke estimation of our costs with no obligation to book.
+If you already know what conservatory style you want, then why get in touch for a free quote, planning and design consultation?
+We will give you a bespoke estimation of our costs and more information on our full range of conservatories.